 Place the outboard motor on the transom so that it is positioned as close to the center as possible.
 Tighten the transom clamp screws evenly and securely.
-Occasionally check the clamp screws for tightness during operation of the outboard motor because they could become loose due to enaine vibration.
+Occasionally check the clamp screws for tightness during operation of the outboard motor because they could become loose due to engine vibration.
 WARNING!
 Loose clamp screws could allow the outboard motor to fall off or move on the transom.
-This could cause loss of control and serious iniurv.
-Make sure the transom screws are tiahtened securely.
+This could cause loss of control and serious injury.
+Make sure the clamp screws are tightened securely.
 Occasionally check the screws for tightness during operation.

-[EWM00641]
+[EWM00643]

-2. If the engine restraint cable attachment is equipped on your engine, an engine restraint cable or chain should be used.
-Attach one end to the engine restraint cable attachment and the other to a secure mounting point on the boat.
+If the restraint cable attachment is equipped on your engine, a restraint cable or chain should be used.
+Attach one end to the restraint cable attachment and the other to a secure mounting point on the boat.
 Otherwise the engine could be completely lost if it accidentally falls off the transom.